oracle-livelabs/adb/shared/adb-load-analyze-workshop/load-local-files-db-actions/load-local-files-db-actions.md

 ## Task 1: Download Two .csv Files from the MovieStream Data Lake to your Local Computer

 Oracle MovieStream is a fictitious movie streaming service - similar to those that to which you currently subscribe.
-MovieStream is storing (and linking to) their data across Oracle Object Storage and Autonomous Database.
+MovieStream is storing (and linking to) their data across Oracle Object Storage and Autonomous AI Database.
 Data is captured from various sources into a landing zone in object storage.
 This data is then processed (cleansed, transformed and optimized) and stored in a gold zone on object storage.
-Once the data is curated, it is loaded into an Autonomous Database where it is analyzed by many (and varied) members of the user community.
+Once the data is curated, it is loaded into an Autonomous AI Database where it is analyzed by many (and varied) members of the user community.

 1. Right-click on each of the links below, and then click **Save link as...** from the context menu to download the files to a folder on your local computer.